 - Hypertension: 50–70%

 - Asthma: 50–70%

 What Can Improve the Success Rate of Addiction Recovery?

 Effective treatment requires a multi-pronged approach that treats the person as a whole, starting with a high level of care and transitioning to lower, less intense programs.
 Success also depends on the length of treatment; treatment of fewer than 90 days has limited effectiveness, while longer programming can have better long-term outcomes.

 The following are key aspects of successful addiction treatment.

 Full Continuum of Care

-A full continuum of care means that patients transition through multiple stages of treatment, typically starting with a medical detox and ending with long-term aftercare.
+A full continuum of care means that patients transition through multiple stages of treatment, typically starting with a drug or alcohol detox and ending with long-term aftercare.
 Over 20 years of research studies have confirmed that progressing addiction treatment patients through stages of continuing care as they get better helps sustain positive outcomes for long-term recovery.
 As with other research, these studies found that continuing care tends to be most effective when treatment lasts longer.